Equivalence of symplectic singularities

 (iv) all contact structures $\theta_{\alpha}$ on $\tilde{U}_{\alpha}$ extend compatibly to the contact structures $\Theta_{\alpha}$ on $\tilde{\mathcal U}_{\alpha}$ with the contact line bundles $\mathcal{M}_{\alpha}$.

 Of course, one can start from a different admissible orbifold charts $\{U'_{\alpha}\}$ of $Y$ and consider its flat deformation.
-A flat deformation of the contact orbifold structure $(Y, \mathcal{M}, \theta)$ is exactly an equivalence classe of that of $(Y, \{U_i\}, \{M_{\alpha}\}, \{\theta_{\alpha}\})$. . {\em Assume that $X$ has only canonical singularities.
-Then the contact orbifold structure $(\mathbf{P}(X), \mathcal{M}, \theta)$ is rigid under a small flat deformation.} This a counterpart of Proposition (3.5) in the contact geometry. .
+A flat deformation of the contact orbifold structure $(Y, \mathcal{M}, \theta)$ is exactly an equivalence classe of that of $(Y, \{U_i\}, \{M_{\alpha}\}, \{\theta_{\alpha}\})$.
+Now let us return to the contact orbifold $(\mathbf{P}(X), \mathcal{M}, \theta)$. . {\em Assume that $X$ has only canonical singularities.
+Then the contact orbifold structure $(\mathbf{P}(X), \mathcal{M}, \theta)$ is rigid under a small flat deformation.} This is a counterpart of Proposition (3.5) in the contact geometry. .
 Recall the construction of the contact orbifold structure (cf. Proof of Theorem (4.4.1)).
 With the same notation as in the proof of (4.4.1), the map $X_i \to X -\{0\}$ is an etale map.
 Since $X$ has canonical singularities, $X_i$ also has canonical singularities.
 Since $X_i$ is a $\mathbf{C}^*$-bundle over $U_i$, we see that $U_i$ has canonical singularities; hence all orbifold charts of $\mathbf{P}(X)$ have canonical singularities.

 Let $(Y, \mathcal{M}_1, \theta_1)$ be an infinitesimal deformation of $(\mathbf{P}(X), \mathcal{M}, \theta)$ over $S_1 := \mathrm{Spec} \mathbf{C}[\epsilon]$.
 The orbifold line bundle $\mathcal{L}$ defines an element $[\mathcal{L}]$ of $H^1_{orb}(\mathbf{P}(X), O^*_{\mathbf{P}(X)})$.
 Note that there is an exact sequence